Poon choi

-Poon choi or puhn choi (pronounced: pun4 coi3 in Cantonese and pun choi in Hakka), pén cài in pinyin, is a traditional Hakka festival meal composed of many layers of different ingredients.
+Poon choi or puhn choi (pronounced: pun4 coi3 in Cantonese and pun choi in Hakka), pén cài in pinyin, is a Hakka festival meal composed of many layers of different ingredients.
 It is served in large wooden, porcelain or metal basins called poon, due to the communal style of consumption.
 The Cantonese name, transliterated as Poon choi, has been variously translated as "big bowl feast", "basin cuisine" or "Canton casserole".
-The dish is also popular among the Cantonese people and has often been mistaken as a Cantonese dish.
+The dish is popular among Cantonese people.

 Origin

-According to tradition, Poon choi was invented during the late Song dynasty.
-When Mongol troops invaded Song China, the young Emperor fled to the area around Guangdong Province and Hong Kong.
+According to tradition, Poon choi was invented during the late Sung dynasty.
+When Mongol troops invaded Sung China, the young Emperor fled to the area around Guangdong Province and Hong Kong.
 To serve the Emperor as well as his army, the locals collected all their best food available, cooked it.
 But there were not enough serving containers available, so they put the resulting meal in large wooden washbasins.

 Association with the New Territories

 In any event, Poon choi is associated with the early settlers of the New Territories, who had been driven south of the mainland by a series of barbarian invasions in China between the 13th and 17th centuries.

 Walled village culture is well preserved in the New Territories and Poon choi gradually became a traditional dish of the walled villages.
 As Poon choi is a large dish portioned to be suitable for a communal meal, it was served whenever there were celebrations connected with rituals, weddings, festivals, ancestor worship and other local events as an expression of village dining culture.